1 Thessalonians Chapter Two

 1 Thessalonians 2:10

-You are witnesses, and so is God, of how holy, righteous and blameless we were among you who believed.
+You are witnesses, and so is God, of how holy, righteous and blameless our behavior was in the sight of you believers;

 Paul is telling us here that the method that they used was simple in that they practiced what they preached.
 He says here that the Thessalonians saw that they were different and set apart for God which inspired them to do so as well.
 One of the main problems today is that many who say they are called to spread the Word around the world do not walk the talk.